(Who's Who at St. Bartholomew's)

 Our curate Stephen Edmonds, has now left us to become Team Vicar of St. John the Baptist in Wimbledon.

-St. Bartholomew's has two churchwardens: Nick Lloyd and Paddy Moon.
+St. Bartholomew's has two churchwardens: Lesley Khatibi and Roland Bates.
 In co-operation with the vicar, they have responsibilities for a number of matters and are considered to be the leading lay members of the congregation.
 Duties include:

 Churchwardens are responsible for organising an annual inspection of the building and grounds.
 They help to ensure that the clergy can conduct their services without interruption, that all the necessary facilities are in place, including safety requirements.
 They welcome guest preachers and ensure that there are people in place to fulfil the various lay roles during the service.